Rajon Rondo: 2006 NBA draft

 Following the 2005–06 NCAA season, Rondo announced he would forgo his final two seasons at Kentucky and enter the NBA draft.
 Rondo was drafted 21st overall by the Phoenix Suns in the 2006 NBA draft.
 Phoenix then traded him to the Boston Celtics along with Brian Grant for the Cleveland Cavaliers' first-round draft pick in the 2007 NBA draft and cash considerations.
 He was the first point guard to be chosen in the draft.
-In another draft-day deal, the Celtics acquired Sebastian Telfair from the Portland Trail Blazers, finally uniting the backcourt Rick Pitino had envisioned at Louisville.
-He was signed by the Boston Celtics on July 4, 2006.
+Rondo was signed by the Celtics on July 4, 2006.

 2006–07 season: Rookie year

 During his rookie season in the NBA, Rondo played a supporting role and would split time with Sebastian Telfair and Delonte West.
 Rondo only started in 25 games that season due to his initial backup role to Telfair.
 He made his NBA regular season debut on November 1, 2006, in a home loss against the New Orleans Hornets.
 In his rookie season, he lacked on his jump shot which resulted in him slashing to the basket for a teardrop or layup.
 While coming off the bench, he managed to score a career-high 23 points against the Toronto Raptors, and record his first career double-double in a road losing effort against the Washington Wizards.
 In his first career start, he matched his career-high against the Los Angeles Clippers, though the line-ups were constantly being shuffled between Telfair and Rondo at the point guard.
 After officially becoming a starter, he began to receive more playing time (career-high 47 minutes of playing time) that led to an improvement in production (career-high 14 rebounds against the San Antonio Spurs, and a career-high 7 steals against the Indiana Pacers).
 As the mid-season approached, his numbers began to increase, which earned him an NBA All-Rookie Second Team selection.
 He finished the season with an average of 6.4 ppg and 3.8 apg, ranking in the top ten in the NBA in steals (128) and also ranking in the top ten among rookies in several other categories, including first in steals, second in assists and sixth in minutes.
 In the end, however, the Celtics finished the season with a 24–58 win–loss record and failed to qualify for the playoffs.